-When we talk about empathy and sympathy, we often use the terms interchangeably.
+Empathy vs Sympathy When we talk about empathy and sympathy, we often use the terms interchangeably.
 Like they’re the same things.
-But in reality ...
+But in reality, empathy and sympathy are very different feelings, and ...

 Its amazing how small fights can turn into huge blow-ups.
 Suddenly it can feel as if your heart is being ripped out of you and everything is falling apart.
 There’s nothing wrong with you, that’s just ...

-We hear the word "vulnerability" everywhere these days—in books, podcasts, and certainly in my therapy office.
-But for most of us, being told to "be more vulnerable" feels less like an invitation and ...
+You hear the word "vulnerability" everywhere these days—in books, podcasts, and certainly in my therapy office.
+But for most of us, when our partner asks us to "be more vulnerable," it feels less like ...

 When the sex stops in your relationship, or you start having sex much less frequently, people usually think that it means there’s been a change in desire.
 They try to explain the change in their ...